Mpox: diagnostic testing

 Applies to England

 This guidance is aimed at healthcare workers and clinical diagnostic laboratories both in the public and private sectors.
-It is to be used for all suspected cases, irrespective of whether the case is being managed as a high consequence infectious disease (HCID) case or not; however, cases meeting the definition for suspected HCID mpox should be discussed with the Imported Fever Service (IFS) prior to testing.
+It is to be used for all suspected cases, irrespective of clade.

-Mpox diagnostic testing is available in UKHSA laboratories and some NHS and private laboratories.
-For testing in non-UKHSA laboratories please also refer to the guidance provided by that laboratory.
+Mpox diagnostic testing is available at the UKHSA Rare and Imported Pathogens Laboratory (RIPL), national laboratories in the devolved administrations, and some NHS and private laboratories.
+Please also refer to the guidance provided by individual laboratories.

-Information is available on the mpox case definitions, and will continue to be updated.
-There is also information available on the classification of contacts of clade II mpox cases and follow-up advice.
+Information is available on when to suspect a case of mpox, and the classification of contacts mpox cases and follow-up advice.

 Personal protective equipment (PPE)

-Information on the minimum recommended level of PPE for inpatient care is available in the NHS guidance on infection prevention and control measures for clinically suspected and confirmed cases of mpox in healthcare settings, which complements the national manual.
+Information on the minimum recommended level of PPE for inpatient care is also available in the national infection prevention and control manual for England

 Sampling for diagnostic testing